docsforadobe/illustrator-scripting-guide/docs/jsobjref/PageItems.rst

 **Description**

-A collection of page item objects.
+A collection of :ref:`jsobjref/PageItem` objects.
 Provides complete access to all the art items in an Illustrator document in the following classes:

 .. toctree::
   :maxdepth: 2